For which kinds of medicinal products should PSURs be submitted?

 What is the PSUR Repository?

-The PSUR Repository is a common storage place for the PSURs, the regulators’ PSUR Assessment Reports (ARs), comments and final outcomes.
+The PSUR Repository is a common storage place for the PSURs, the regulators’ PSUR Assessment Reports (ARs), comments, responses from the MAHs and final outcomes.
 National Competent Authorities (NCAs) have direct, secure access to the Repository.
 More information on the PSUR Repository can be found here.

 How are PSUR submissions changing?